Russian web brigades: Timeline

 In 2020, the research firm Graphika published a report detailing one particular Russian disinformation group codenamed "Secondary Infektion" (alluding to 80's Operation Infektion) operating running since 2014.
 Over 6 years the group published over 2,500 items in seven languages and to over 300 platforms such as social media (Facebook, Twitter, YouTube, Reddit) and discussion forums.
 The group specialized in highly divisive topics regarding immigration, environment, politics, international relations and frequently used fake images presented as "leaked documents".

 Starting in February 2022, a special attempt was made to back the Russian war in Ukraine.
 Particular effort was made to target Facebook and YouTube.

-War in Ukraine 2022
+Russian invasion of Ukraine

-In May 2022, during the Russian war with Ukraine the trolls allegedly hired by Internet Research Agency (IRA) had reportedly extended their foothold into TikTok, spreading misinformation on war events and attempting to question or sow doubt about the Ukraine war.
+In May 2022, during the Russian invasion of Ukraine, the trolls allegedly hired by Internet Research Agency (IRA) had reportedly extended their foothold into TikTok, spreading misinformation on war events and attempting to question or sow doubt about the Ukraine war.
 Authentic-looking profiles had allegedly hundreds of thousands of followers.
 IRA was reported to be active across different platforms, including Instagram and Telegram.